Schenn/NodeAnnotations/README.md

 The annotations library is a tool which allows you to generate metadata about a javascript class from the annotations in the class, methods, and property comments.
-This can be useful for things such as, automatic validation, controller routing, dependency injection, and much much more.
+This can be useful for things such as, automatic validation, controller routing, dependency injection, testing, and much much more.

 Comments must use the following format to be scanned